-Eastside Republican Club’s monthly dinner meetings are held at Red Lion Hotel Bellevue; click here for location information and directions.
-Dinner is served at 6:00PM, and the program begins at 6:30PM.
+Eastside Republican Club’s monthly meetings are held at Red Lion Hotel Bellevue; click here for location information and directions.
+Monthly meetings cost $20 per person and include a light buffet.
+Food and networking are at 6:00PM, and the program begins at 6:30PM.
 Please RSVP online if you plan to attend the upcoming meeting.
-Monthly dinner meetings cost $20 per person.
-If you are able, please bring unused toiletry items and dental samples for homeless youth at risk for trafficking, as well as books you would like to donate to the book exchange (which will be at the May meeting).
+If you are able, please bring unused toiletry items and dental samples for homeless youth at risk for trafficking, as well as books you would like to donate to the upcoming book exchange.

 Our dinner speaker on February 6 will be former Congresswoman Linda Smith, who represented Washington’s 3rd Congressional District (the southwest corner of the state) from 1995 to 1999.